 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-How you have it
+How you have carboplatin and etoposide

 You usually have carboplatin and etoposide into your bloodstream (intravenously).

-Drugs into your bloodstream
+Into your bloodstream

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.